 Call for reviews

-The Institute for Documentology and Scholarly Editing (IDE) is calling for reviews for a second issue of the journal RIDE, dedicated to Digital Text Collections (DTCs) in the Humanities.
-For the first issue see here.
+The Institute for Documentology and Scholarly Editing (IDE) is calling for reviews dedicated to Digital Text Collections (DTCs) in the Humanities.
+For the first issue dedicated to the topic see here.

 We are inviting reviews of digital text collections from all humanities disciplines: literature, linguistics, philosophy, religious studies, historical sciences and others.
 The term “text collection” is used in a broad sense here and includes all kinds of text sets, including for instance linguistic corpora and digital archives.

 To guide reviewers through the review process and to create a framework for the evaluation of DTCs, we provide Criteria for Reviewing Digital Text Collections that are supposed to be applicable to various types of humanities text collections.
 The guidelines (Version 1.0) can be found here: http://www.i-d-e.de/criteria-text-collections-version-1-0

-For the second issue on DTCs, reviews will be accepted until November 1st, 2017.
-We kindly ask you to email us beforehand at ride-tc (at) i-d-e.de with a suggestion which resource you would like to review and with a short explanation of your affiliation and area of expertise.
+If you are interested in reviewing a DTC, we kindly ask you to email us beforehand at ride-tc (at) i-d-e.de with a suggestion which resource you would like to review and with a short explanation of your affiliation and area of expertise.
 Before you decide which DTC to review, please check the pages on suggestions for review and projects currently under review Of course you can come up with your own suggestion.

 Text is probably the most popular object of study in digital humanities as constantly new releases of digital text collections and steady methodological inventions to engage with textual data demonstrate.
 To date, there has been very little critical discussion about questions of reliability and sustainability of digital text resources, their methodological frameworks and the transfer of methods between single disciplines when building text collections in Digital Humanities.
 However, the development of common best-practices when creating and working with digital text collections is a major factor to keep the work of the text-centered digital humanities successful now and in the future.
 Beyond that, we hope that the critical examination of digital text collections draws greater attention to the (scholarly) achievements that the creation and enrichment of textual data sets imply.